-A few three years ago I received a visit from a wonderful man called John Rae.
-He had been headmaster of Westminster School and was one of the good and the great.
+A few three years are I received a visit from a woo man called John Ras.
+He had been headmaster of West-minster School and was one of the good and the great.
 For years John had considered himself to be an agnostic but the time had come to decide whether he believed in God or not.
 He asked to see a number of theologians and atheists and asked each side to argue their case.
 I met him on a number of occasions and we became friends.
 Nothing that I say is in breach of confidentiality since he planned to publish a book, which I still hope will appear.
-The crux of our arguments was whether he would die for those whom he loved.
-And even more deeply, did he sense in that love something that was just now, or might he glimpse something that was eternal, that could never be destroyed.
-[Paul Groves]
+The crux of our arguments was whether he would die for those om he loved.
+And even ore deeply, did he sense in that love semething that was just now, or might be glimpse something that was eternal, that could never be destroyed.

 John sent me the manuscript of the book for comment.
 I was disappointed that he thought that the atheists had the better arguments.
-I pointed out that was because his definition of an argument was purely scientific, and science could not prove the existence of God.
+I pointed out that was because his definition of an argument was purely scien-tific, and science could not prove the existence of God.
 Then John developed cancer.
 Shortly before he died, he asked me to go and see him, and for two hours we thought again about the nature of God.
-John kept saying that I was not going to get him with a death bed conversion, but still....
+John kept saying that I was not going to get him with a death bed conversion, but still...

-So the question is this: Do we accept the invincibility of love?
-Is it just a fleeting emotion useful for the evolution of the selfish gene?
-Is it an illusion of meaning in lives that are ultimately going nowhere?
+So the question is thin Do we accept the invincibility of love?
+Is it just a fleeting emo-tion useful for the evolution of the selfish gene?
+Is it an illusion of meaning in lives that are of meaning in aves that are ultimately going nowhere?
 Or is it the sign of a love which cannot be defeated?
+Do we have here a taste of eternity?

-Have you seen a film called Love Actually?
+Have you seen a film called ove Actually?
 It maintains that if you keep your eyes open, there is lots of love all over the place.
-It ends in a terminal of Heathrow airport, probably familiar to you all.
-One sees dozens of people meeting the people whom they love.
-The couples are unlikely and unconventional.
+It ends in a terminal of Heathrow airport, probably fa-miliar to you all.
+One sees dozmiliar to you all.
+One sees doz-ems of people meeting the peo-ple whom they love.
+The cou-ples are unlikely and uncon-ventional.
 Love takes many forms.
 If you believe in the Holy Spirit then your eyes will be open to see it.

-A year ago I spent a month in Zimbabwe.
-The President, Robert Mugabwe, ordered operation Murambatsvina, the cleaning out of the rubbish.
-The people living in the townships had not voted for him and so he ordered the destruction of their homes.
-700,000 watched as their homes were bulldozered.
+A year ago I spent a month in inhabwe.
+The President, Zimbabwe.
+The President, Robert Mugabe, ordered operation Murambatavina, the cleaning out of the rubbish.
+The people living in the town-ships had not voted for him and so he ordered the destruction of their homes.
+700,000 watched as their homes were buildozered.
 Sometimes they had to destroy their own homes at gunpoint.
-Sr Tarisai, a Dominican sister who worked there took me to visit the place were some of the refuges had tried to start life over again.
-There was a plastic tent, not more than ten feet by twenty, which proclaimed itself a school.
-The sign read, 'The Young Generation pre-school.'
-In it there were more than a hundred children under the age of six, nearly all HIV+ and with TB.
+Sr Tarinal, a Dominican sinter who worked there took me to visit the place were some of the refuges had tried to start life over again.
+There was a plastic tent, not snote than ten feet by twenty, which proclaimed itself school.
+The sign read, 7 Young Generation pre-school.'
+In it there were more than a bundred children under the age of six, nearly all HIV- and ith TB.
 This was the home of a young woman called Evelyn, and she used it as the school in the day.
 The children sang me a song of welcome.
 Sometimes there is food for them to eat, but usually there is nothing.
 I asked Evelyn why she did this and she just smiled and said that it was because she loved the children.